PeterSewell/nonrotating_necklace/README.md

 ## What is it?

-This <em>non-rotating necklace</em> uses sensors to determine its orientation with respect to magnetic North and illuminates four coloured blobs (on a circular LED strip) at the four cardinal points: North, East, South, and West.
-The coloured blobs thus stay more-or-less stable as the wearer rotates - interestingly contrary to one's usual expectation that the two would rotate together, and especially accentuating dance movement.
+This <em>non-rotating necklace</em> uses sensors to determine its orientation with respect to magnetic North and illuminates four coloured blobs (on a circular LED strip) at the four cardinal points:
+North, East, South, and West.
+The coloured blobs thus stay more-or-less stable as the wearer rotates - interestingly contrary to one's usual expectation that the two would rotate together.
+It's intended for dancers - aiming to accentuate dance movement, be moderately eye-catching, and be intruiging, but not to be excessively obtrusive.

 Additionally: